 The National Science Foundation (NSF) developed its Public Access Plan, "Today's Data, Tomorrow's Discoveries: Increasing Access to the Results of Research Funded by the National Science Foundation" in response to the 2013 OSTP Public Access Memorandum.
 This ~30 page document outlines the rational behind the plan as well as details of compliance for both publications and data derived from NSF-funded research.

-For a quick overview see also this press release from the Association of Research Libraries "National Science Foundation releases plan for public access to NSF-funded research" as well as the Scholarly Publishing and Academic Resources Coalition (SPARC) response by Executive Director Heather Joseph.
+See also earlier press release from the Association of Research Libraries "National Science Foundation releases plan for public access to NSF-funded research" as well as the Scholarly Publishing and Academic Resources Coalition (SPARC) response by Executive Director Heather Joseph.

 Versions: